GQiangZI/zashboard/README.md

 ## **Download**

 For **Mihomo** users:
-The **Upgrade Dashboard** function utilizes the API from Mihomo core.
+该 **Upgrade Dashboard** function utilizes the API from Mihomo core.
 Ensure you set the [configuration URL](https://wiki.metacubex.one/config/general/#_9) to the zashboard's URL.

 You can download the zashboard files here: